Volume Two

 "Hm?
 Yeah, it did."

-Hearing the birdkin—one of the coachmen—speak, the red-haired youth affirmed in response with an emotionless voice.
+Hearing the birdkin — one of the coachmen — speak up, the red-haired youth answered in an emotionless voice.

-To him, good luck had definitely got them this far, but it wasn't like that was necessary.
+To him, luck had certainly carried them this far, but it wasn't strictly necessary.

 "Let's go.
-We wouldn't want to die in a place as dark as this, yeah?"
+We wouldn't want to die in a place as gloomy as this, yeah?"

 "Hoh, already headin' out?"

-The soldier from earlier that morning was still at the gate, recognizing the youth and looking at him in puzzlement.
+The soldier from earlier that morning was still at the gate, and he gave the youth a puzzled look.

-It's true, it was a little strange to think that someone would want to leave town without taking so much as a short break first.
+True enough, it was a little strange that someone would want to leave town without even taking a short break first.

 "Sounds rough."

-Leaving behind his usual charming smile, the youth set out.
+With his usual charming smile left behind, the youth set off.

-She had her receptionist duties in the afternoon, so she could spend her time until then looking over what was happening on their journey to Akradist.
+Her receptionist duties were in the afternoon, so until then she could spend her time checking on the journey to Akradist.

-Ilya saw Frank off as he headed to the arena for his patrol group and retired to her private room to take a breather.
+Ilya saw Frank off as he headed to the arena for his patrol group, then retired to her private room to take a breather.

 "Now… then."

-When Ilya used [Clairvoyance] to check on the four after wondering how they were doing, they were squaring off against a divine beast.
+When Ilya used [Clairvoyance] to check on the four, wondering how they were doing, she found them squared off against the divine beast.

-They didn't seem to have any problems and had managed to succeed in restraining it, and it didn't look like there was anything else around them.
+They didn't seem to be having any trouble and had managed to restrain it, and there didn't appear to be anything else around them.

 (They should be alright…)